FedorIvachev/IoThingsLab-ReadmeFiles/Tutorials/NUIXTutorial.md

 # NUIX-Studio Setup

-## General info
-In this tutorial you will learn how to setup NUIX-Studio to work with Oculus Quest Virtual Reality Headsets.\
-Firstly,

-## NUIX-Studio setup

-### 1. [NUIX-Studio](https://github.com/VRSimulator/NUIX-Studio-APP) is distributed as a Unity Package.

 Firstly, run Main scene.
 ### 1. Currently, there are four different environments to choose from.
 To select the environment just click on the button.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-Pictures/NUIX-Tutorial-1.png)